Relative braid group symmetries on modified iquantum groups and their modules: New monomial bases of simple -modules

 By \cref{lem:BBFF,prop:BBBFFF}, the transition matrix between the set specified in the theorem and the canonical basis for $L(m,n)$ is upper triangular with all diagonal entries equal to 1.
 Hence this set forms a basis for $L(m,n)$.

 Finally, the identity $B_1^{(a)}B_{2}^{(b)}B_1^{(c)}\eta =B_2^{(c)}B_1^{(b)}B_2^{(a)}\eta$ for $b= a+c$ follows by \eqref{eq:B2B1}. \end{proof}

-We refer to the basis in \cref{thm:qsibasis} {\em a quasi icanonical basis} for $L(m,n)$.
-In case $\vs_1\vs_2=q$, there exists a bar involution $\psi^\imath$ on $\Ui$ and $L(m,n)$ compatible with each other, and the quasi icanonical basis elements are $\psi^\imath$-invariant.
+We refer to the basis in \cref{thm:qsibasis} {\em an monomial basis} for $L(m,n)$.
+In case $\vs_1\vs_2=q$, there exists a bar involution $\psi^\imath$ on $\Ui$ and $L(m,n)$ compatible with each other, and the monomial basis elements are $\psi^\imath$-invariant.